reidchristopher/ROB534_HW2/Readme.md

+# Added code

+The additional code for this homework is found in InfoGainNavigator.py (the greedy solver) and SampleNavigator.py (my sampling algorithm).
+They contain navigator class definitions and will go through 10 samples if the files themselves are run.

+# Original README

 The objective of this assignment is for the robot, which starts at (0,0) to navigate to a specific corner of the map.
 The goal depends on what world you occupy.
 The maps are constructed from the MNIST dataset, a hand drawn number dataset consisting of numbers 0-9.
 The world is 28x28 grid.

 If the MNIST digit is: